farlee2121/System.CommandLine.PropertyMapBinder/README.md

 ### Blended Conventions

-The pipeline can handle many approaches binding input.
-Here's an example of a simple naming convention with an explicit mapping fallback
+The pipeline can handle many approaches to binding input.
+Here's an example using a simple naming convention with an explicit mapping fallback

 ```cs
 rootCommand.Handler = new BinderPipeline<SuchInput>()